Introduction to Python

 Hola, MaximoFN

-If the module has several functions, but we only want to import one we can by using the words from
+If the module has several functions, but we only want to import one, we can do this using the from

 and import

-In this case it is not necessary to indicate the name of the module when calling the function
+In this case, there is no need to specify the module name when calling the function.

 %%writefile introduccion_python/modulo2.pydef funcion1_del_modulo(nombre):print("Hola, " + nombre + ", funcion 1")def funcion2_del_modulo(nombre):print("Hola, " + nombre + ", funcion 2")def funcion3_del_modulo(nombre):print("Hola, " + nombre + ", funcion 3")